What is a free-roaming cat?

 A free-roaming cat is any cat that is not confined in a house or other type of enclosure.
 This includes pets, strays and ferals.

 What is a feral cat?

 A feral cat is an untamed cat.
 Some may refer to the cat as wild.
 The cat was either abandoned and has reverted to a more wild state, or the cat was born outdoors to a feral or stray mother and has had little or no human contact.
 Feral cats are frightened of people and avoid contact whenever possible.
-Feral kittens can often be tamed, but adult feral cats may take much more effort with potential that they may not be able to be socialized.
+Feral kittens can often be tamed, but adult feral cats sometimes take more patience and effort with potential that they may not be able to be socialized.

 What is a stray cat?